SpinGo/blog/SpinGo-Scala-Choice/blog.md

 Two years ago, when we began adopting Scala, tool support was a bit of a sore spot.
 Things have become drastically better since, with 3 solid options for Scala development.
 In order of our preference:

 1. [Ensime / Emacs](https://github.com/ensime/ensime-server/wiki/Quick-Start-Guide) is our favorite Scala environment at SpinGo.
 It's a community effort and allows us to use Emacs with many of the features you'd expect from an IDE.
-My favorite thing about Ensime is that your code is indexed in an entirely separate process, so you can begin editing code immediately while ensime boots up in the background (I think every IDE should be designed this way).
+My favorite thing about Ensime is that your code is indexed in an entirely separate process, so you can begin editing code immediately while Ensime boots up in the background (I think every IDE should be designed this way).
 As a bonus, Scala macros are handled properly.

 2. Following that, [IntelliJ](https://www.jetbrains.com/idea/features/scala.html) would presently win second place.
 It works well, but you're forced to wait for the initial indexing process when booting up the editor.
 My biggest criticism of IntelliJ is it lacks proper Macro support, so you will encounter false negatives (code that IntelliJ thinks won't compile, but actually does).
 But, it performs well otherwise, and presently supports specific Scala macros used by more popular libraries.